About Emerging Strength · Knoxville, TN

 Who I Am

 No mood music.
 No crystals.
 No staring at you in silence waiting for a breakthrough.
-What I do is more like what the best conversations in your life have felt like, honest, direct, a little challenging, except that these ones are actually designed to help.
+What I do is more like what the best conversations in your life have felt like: honest, direct, a little challenging, except that these ones are actually designed to help.

-"Just like having a regular conversation - but helpful.
+"Just like having a regular conversation — but helpful."

 What I’ve Learned

-I started working in mental health in my early twenties, youth residential programs, family reunification, addiction treatment and recovery.
-By twenty-five I was running a group home.
+I started working in mental health in my early twenties: youth residential programs, family reunification, addiction treatment and recovery.
+By twenty five I was running a group home.
 I spent nearly two decades working with people navigating addiction, in groups, individually, with couples and families.
 I earned my PhD in Counseling while my kids were toddlers.
 I kept learning because I kept finding things I didn't know yet.

 People don't change by removing themselves from their lives.
 They change in the middle of them, through the arguments and the ordinary Tuesdays and the moments that don't look like turning points until later.